vlapchenko/nfx/Guides/WAVE/WVJS/Field.md

 # Field Class
-Record consists of Fields and Field represents a FieldDef from server-side NFX.DataAccess.CRUD.Schema on the client side along with view model/controller.
+Record consists of fields and Field represents a FieldDef from server-side NFX.DataAccess.CRUD.Schema on the client side along with view model/controller.

 ## Field()
 Constructor.
 Initializes a new instance using string field definition and value.